That is most probably you, since statistics indicate that over 40% of websites are designed and built using this content management system.

 Plugins like Yoast SEO can help optimisation of your site allowing you to be in control of all on page aspects of your Search Marketing efforts.

-Pretty much it is safe to safe that as your shop becomes bigger and so your visitors, you are in safe hands to run a large operation using WooCommerce.
+It is safe to say that as your eCommerce store grows in size and number of visitors, you are in safe hands to run your expanding operation using WooCommerce.
 The only thing you need to take care of is your server hosting package to ensure it can cope with bandwidth and web disk storage space.

 What are the top 5 advantages of using WooCommerce?